Expats Often Want A Peruvian Driver’s License

 Peruvian driver’s license for Expats just got more complicated.
 Myself having lived in Peru now for 5 years.
 And having a Commercial Drivers License in Both the US and now Peru.
 I’ve learned a few things about driving and licensing here.

-While the roads here in Peru are chaotic and the driving downright dangerous.
+While the roads here in Peru are chaotic and oftentimes the driving can be downright dangerous.
 The Peruvian government is actually taking steps to try and affect positive changes.

 One of the main jobs of the Ministry of Transportation and Communications or MTC for short is, improving road safety in Peru.
 In an effort to improve road safety (see why here) they have implemented a driving skills assessment test.
 The new rules have been pre-published for the first time (RD No. 002-2020-MTC / 18) and is one of the steps being taken to try and create responsible drivers.